 Studio photographers will appreciate that the Canon 20D (unlike the SX620) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The SX620 is a recent model that features in the current product line-up of Canon.
 In contrast, the 20D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 20D was succeeded by the Canon 30D, while the SX620 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 20D Manual (free pdf) or the online Canon SX620 Manual.
+Further information on the features and operation of the 20D and SX620 can be found, respectively, in the Canon 20D Manual (free pdf) or the online Canon SX620 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 20D and the Canon SX620?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.